Oh, no! You are looking at the dreaded 404 message.

 - Check out our Scientific Adventurers for thoughtful and revealing videos of a number of significant 20th-century scientists.

 - Consider adding Conflicts in Chemistry to your curriculum this year.
 The research and debate approach gives students a real understanding of the impacts (both good and bad) of man-made materials.

-- Search our Oral Histories, an invaluable resource for the study of the history of science.
+- Search our digital collections and oral histories, invaluable resources for the study of the history of science.